alok722/moneylens-ai/README.md

 ## 📖 How to Use

 ### Getting Started

-1. Login or create an account
+1. Create an account with mandatory security question setup
+2. Login with your credentials
-2. Click "Add Period" to start tracking a new month
+3. Click "Add Period" to start tracking a new month
-3. Add your income sources
+4. Add your income sources
-4. Record your expenses with categories and tags
+5. Record your expenses with categories and tags
-5. View your financial insights on the dashboard
+6. View your financial insights on the dashboard

 ### Key Features

 - **Search & Filter**: Find transactions instantly
 - **Edit Anytime**: Modify amounts, notes, or tags
 - **AI Insights**: Get financial advice on dashboard and month details
 - **Export Data**: Download Excel reports
-- **Profile Settings**: Update name, currency (INR/USD), password, or manage recurring expenses
+- **Profile Settings**: Update name, currency (INR/USD), password, security questions, or manage recurring expenses
+- **Password Recovery**: Reset forgotten password using security questions (no email required)

 ## 🏗️ Built With